Martina-Talan/network-social/README.md

 ### 🚀 Features

-**User Authentication** – Register, log in, and log out.
+**User Authentication** – Register, log in, and log out

-**Create Posts** – Users can compose and publish text-based posts.
+**Create Posts** – Users can compose and publish text-based posts

-**All Posts Feed** – View all posts from all users in reverse chronological order.
+**All Posts Feed** – View all posts from all users in reverse chronological order

-**Profile Pages** – View user profiles with follower and following counts.
+**Profile Pages** – View user profiles with follower and following counts

-**Follow/Unfollow Users** – Follow other users to see their posts in your personalized feed.
+**Follow/Unfollow Users** – Follow other users to see their posts in your personalized feed

-**Following Feed** – See posts exclusively from users you follow.
+**Following Feed** – See posts exclusively from users you follow

-**Like & Unlike Posts** – Toggle likes on posts, updated asynchronously.
+**Like & Unlike Posts** – Toggle likes on posts, updated asynchronously

-**Edit Posts** – Edit your own posts without reloading the page.
+**Edit Posts** – Edit your own posts without reloading the page

-**Pagination** – Navigate through posts with "Next" and "Previous" buttons.
+**Pagination** – Navigate through posts with "Next" and "Previous" buttons

 ### 🛠️ Installation & Setup